Coláiste Rís

 Coláiste Rís is a secondary school in Dundalk, County Louth, Ireland.
-It is named in honour of Edmund Rice, the founder of the Irish Christian Brothers.
+It is named in honour of Edmund Rice, the founder of the Congregation of Christian Brothers.

 Background

 19th Century

-Coláiste Rís, formerly Dundalk CBS, was established on 10 May 1869 by the Congregation of Christian Brothers which is an order of Brothers, not monks or priests, called to consecrated life.
+Coláiste Rís, formerly Dundalk CBS, was established on 10 May 1869 by the Congregation of Christian Brothers.
 The first student was John Kelly from Dundalk.
-The Christian Brothers were invited to form a school by Archbishop Michael Kieran of Armagh because, in his own words, "they gave the best education that has been offered to the youth of Ireland".
+The Brotherhood were invited by Archbishop Michael Kieran of Armagh to form a school because, "they gave the best education that has been offered to the youth of Ireland".